• Skip to primary navigation

 • 1 litre full cream milk

-• ⅓ cup sugar adjust the quantity as per your taste
+• ⅓ cup sugar adjust to taste

 • 3 tablespoons chopped nuts almonds, cashew nuts, or pistachios

-• 1 tablespoons raisins
+• 1 tablespoon raisins

 • ¼ teaspoon green cardamom powder